-The evaporator coil is an A-shaped piece of equipment made of small tubes and fins, usually located in your inside unit.
+The evaporator coil is A-shaped and made of small tubes and fins, usually located in your inside unit.
 Warm air comes from inside the home and blows over the evaporator coil, where the moisture and heat are drawn off as the air is cooled.
 The moisture drains away through the condenser pan; the warmth goes outside via the compressor and fan.
 Evaporator coils should be clean, as even a thin layer of dust can act as an insulator that makes the rest of the system work too hard.
-Any time you see frost on your evaporator coils or inside unit, you’ve got a problem that needs attention.
+Any time you see frost on your evaporator coils or inside the unit, you’ve got a problem that needs attention.
 Turn off your system and call a technician.

 The condenser coil is the other half of the coil-cooling equation.
-It, along with the compressor and some other equipment, form the big metal box outside of your home or office.
-The refrigerant goes through a copper tube you’ve likely seen and out to the condenser coil, where it releases much of the heat from your home.
-The fan on top of the unit blows air over the condenser coil, releasing the heat into the air.
+It, along with the compressor and other equipment, form the big metal box outside of your home or office.
+The refrigerant goes through a copper tube and out to the condenser coil, where it releases much of the heat from your home.
+The fan on top of the unit blows air over the condenser coil, releasing heat into the air.
 Just like the evaporator coil, the condenser coil and its enclosing unit need good airflow to work properly.
 Yard debris should be cleared away regularly.
 If the condenser unit becomes frosty or icy outside of the onset of wintry weather, you’ve got a problem in your system.
 Turn it off and call a technician.